epictete/sorting-algo-c/README.md

 # Sorting Algorithms in C

 These are basic implementations of the most popular sorting algorithms.
+These include :

+- Selection Sort
+- Bubble Sort
+- Insertion Sort
+- Merge Sort
+- Quick Sort

 It is written in C.

 #### Want to learn more ?